Updated October 3rd, 2020.

-Laura called me to say that her email wasn’t working on her iPhone.
+Laura called me (I’m her iPhone and Mac consultant) to say that her email wasn’t working on her iPhone.
 She kept getting messages like this one:

 I had her check the settings for Mail and they seemed fine.
 I tried setting up one of my spare iPhones with Laura’s email settings and I was able to send and receive from both of her accounts– obviously, if I could sign into her accounts, we knew the right settings.
 And since I was able to send and receive emails from both of her accounts, her email accounts were working fine.